 The upgrade of this injector includes replacement of the 700-kV DC acceleration tube for the drift-tube linac with an RFQ (Fig. 4).
-The RFQ designed by ITEP provides 156 keV/u ion beams for following acceleration by the DTL at 2βλ-mode to the energy of 5 MeV/u [5].
+The RFQ designed by ITEP provides 156 keV/u ion beams for following acceleration by the DTL at $2\beta\lambda$ -mode to the energy of 5 MeV/u and was successfully commissioned in 2016 [5].

-Figure 4: New fore-injector for LU-20.
+Figure 4: The new RFQ fore-injector.

-The 2.2 m of the length the 145.2-MHz RFO is based on a 4-vane resonator with magnetic coupling windows.
+The 2.2 m of the length the 145.2-MHz RFQ is based on a 4-vane resonator with magnetic coupling windows.
 The structure provides both reliable dipole-free range and compactness compared to a conventional 4-vane.
-Higher RF power losses of the structure is not an issue for the RFQ injector since it operates in a pulsed mode at RF pulse width less than 150 us and repetition rate not higher than 1 Hz.
+Higher RF power losses of the structure is not an issue for the RFQ injector since it operates in a pulsed mode at RF pulse width less than 150 $\mu$ s and repetition rate not higher than 1 Hz.
+The RFQ parameters are presented at Table 3.